Cronos 2025 Whitepaper

 Translations

-This whitepaper and related materials are issued in English.
-Any translation is for reference purposes only and is not certified by any person.
-No assurance can be made as to the accuracy and completeness of any translations.
-If there is any inconsistency between a translation and the English version of this whitepaper, the English version shall prevail.
+This whitepaper and any related materials are published in English.
+Any translations are provided for convenience only and are not certified by Cronos Labs or any other party.
+No assurance is given as to the accuracy and completeness of any translation.
+In the event of any inconsistency or conflict between the English version and a translated version of this whitepaper, the English version shall prevail.

 Views of Cronos Labs

-The views and opinions expressed in this whitepaper are those of Cronos Labs and do not reflect the official policy or position of any government, quasi-government, authority or public body (including but not limited to any regulatory body or self-regulatory body) in any jurisdiction.
-This whitepaper has not been reviewed by any regulatory authority.
+The views, statements and opinions expressed in this whitepaper are solely those of Cronos Labs and do not represent the official policy, position, or views of any government, quasi-government, authority or public body (including but not limited to any regulatory body or self-regulatory body) in any jurisdiction.
+This whitepaper has not been reviewed, approved, or endorsed by any regulatory authority.
+Recipients are solely responsible for ensuring that their participation in any project or initiative described herein is in compliance with all applicable laws and regulations.

 Third party references